tdooner/item-splitter/README.md

 Alternatively you can download the code, don't install it at all and run the various make targets.

+Note: You will have to place a random value for SECRET_KEY in splitit/config/production.conf for Flask to use its signed cookies.

 Running Without Installation
 ----------------------------